 Basically, Juno and Sarah are the only survivors by the time we reach the climax, they stand back to back and fight off multiple crawlers in a heroic last stand.
 When the dust settles they are triumphant but Sarah swings her axe into Juno’s leg leaving her crippled and at the mercy of the second wave of crawlers that are approaching (She discovered that Juno did indeed have an affair with her late husband AND accidentally mortally wounded Beth).
 Sarah then escapes the caves, climbs down the mountain and drives away in one of their jeeps.
 She stops at the side of the road to vomit out of the window and when she rises she sees a ghostly image of Juno sitting next to her and screams …

 This is the point where the movie finished for many people, BUT the true ending follows the scream with Sarah waking up back in the cave after a fall, she didn’t escape and is still very much trapped.
-She calmly smiles towards a vision of her deceased daughter and the camera pulls back to reveal just how big the caves are and the echoing sounds of multiple crawlers screeching.
+She calmly smiles toward a vision of her deceased daughter and the camera pulls back to reveal just how big the caves are and the echoing sounds of multiple crawlers screeching.

 It’s the sombre and powerful ending the movie needed and deserved.
 The whole thing was structured as an unrelenting downward spiral for the characters, a Descent … happy endings not needed or welcome this time.